inwerk/cheat-sheet/README.md

 ### Install the Nextcloud Synchronization Client

-Layering the Nextcloud Synchronization Client with rpm-ostree for better integration with [Nautilus](https://apps.gnome.org/de/Nautilus/).
+We need to layer the Nextcloud Synchronization Client with rpm-ostree for better integration with [Nautilus](https://apps.gnome.org/de/Nautilus/).

 ```bash
 # Install Nextcloud Synchronization Client